Cooking Appliances¶

 )

-As second user has two different preferences for lunch, we need to model this preferences and their characterisitics as two different appliances.
+The second user has two different preferences for lunch.
+Accordingly, we need to model these preferences and their characteristics as two different appliances.

-Each preference needs to be specified with the cooking energy needs like the power, functioning time and the duty cycles of the cooking process.
+Each preference needs to be specified with its associated cooking energy needs, such as the power, functioning time and the duty cycles of the cooking process.

-More importantly, for each preference, the user needs to specify the index of preference by using pref_index parameter.
-In this example, soup is the first prefernce of the user (pref_index = 1), and rice is the second one (pref_index = 2).
+More importantly, for each preference, the user needs to specify the index of preference by using the pref_index parameter.
+In this example, soup is the first preference of the user (pref_index = 1), and rice is the second one (pref_index = 2).

 # soup for lunch